Author has always been interested in writing in all forms. Being a voracious reader as a child, writing always seemed the next step.

 Yaron Granot is a freelance Conceptual Artist, UI Designer, 2D Animator, and Indie Developer.
-He has worked with a variety of clients throughout different walks of the entertainment sphere from: Yashinski Studios designing artwork for a Black Eyed Peas music video, to Space Cowboy Studio designing 2D art for their mobile game “Backyard Shootin”, eventually going on to be a concept artist for their AAA project.
+He has worked with a variety of clients throughout different walks of the entertainment sphere from Yashinski Studios designing artwork for a Black Eyed Peas music video to Space Cowboy Studio designing 2D art for their mobile game “Backyard Shootin” before eventually going on to be a concept artist for their AAA project.
 His current Indie project is called Volcano Tower; an endless platformer telling the story of a remote tribe that is constantly raided by a Volcano God for their goods.

 It took me a lot of time and a lot of different jobs for me to realize I needed to get back to freelancing if I wanted to maintain a creative work environment.
 Having the ability to choose my own projects and having time to develop my indie projects on the side was a huge draw for me.

 CSG: What made you transition to Indie Game Developer?